May birthdays take place right in the heart of spring and it is a month of the year that is full of hope and energy.

 It is always important to be careful when you choose to invest in an imitation Emerald.
 Some people try to pass off a colored glass or heat-treated quartz as Emeralds.

 The glass and quartz pieces are worthless.
-To make sure that your Emerald is genuine, you can always see a professional jeweler or gemologist who can give you the information that you need to accurately read the authenticity of your stone.
+To make sure that your Emerald is genuine, you can always see a professional jeweller or gemologist who can give you the information that you need to accurately read the authenticity of your stone.

 Take warm purified water and use the soap and brush to gently scrub your stone and the surrounding setting.